ayyubibrahimi/ok/README.md

 # OK
-This repo is for research on oathkeepers who work in law enforcement.
+This repo is for research on okers who work in law enforcement.
 All data was acquired from open source reports or public records requests.

 ## Data
 California: